TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 73/Psalms 73.21.md

 ---

-For my soul was grieved, And I was pricked in my heart:
+For my soul was grieved.
+I was embittered in my heart.